abelmartin/cuba-demo/README.md

 cuba-demo
 =========

-Just a simple demo app showing off Cuba
+Just a simple demo app showing off Cuba.
+See it in action at http://cuba-demo.heroku.com